dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 ## Developer environments

-The second key thing is to make sure to invest in testing and developer environments.
+Make sure to invest in testing and developer environments.
 New developers has zero knowledge and zero context when they start.
 Broadly speaking they have two options
 - Read/run the code/documentation and try to understand it